 Any gardener knows that healthy soil is essential for growing strong and vibrant plants.
 One way to ensure that your garden soil is full of the nutrients plants need is to add organic soil amendments.
 Here are five of the best soil supplements for gardens:

 - Compost: Compost is made up of decomposing organic material, such as dead leaves and garden waste.
 It helps to improve drainage and aeration while also adding vital nutrients to the soil.
+Read my list of non compostable items before you start your own compost pile.

 - Manure: Manure is an excellent source of nitrogen, phosphorus, and potassium, making it ideal for garden beds that are low in these key nutrients.
 Just be sure to compost it before using it in your garden, as fresh manure can burn plant roots.